-Beginners can take the gondolas from town up to the mid-stations where the ski schools meet.
+Beginners can take the gondolas from town up to the mid-station where the ski schools meet.
 From here you have a variety of green runs and mellow blues to progress onto.
 There's also a moving carpet if you haven't got to grips with the T-bar or chairlifts yet.
 However, we'd advise you get the gondola back down the mountain as the resort runs are steep and often crowded at peak times.

-Intermediates will have a whale of a time exploring this extensive and snow sure ski resort.
+Intermediates will have a whale of a time exploring this extensive and snow-sure ski resort.
 The Pardatschgrabahn (quite a mouthful) ascends the largest height difference in the world between base and summit without a mid-station.
-You can also head over to Switzerland and pick up some duty free shopping in Samnaun.
+You can also head over to Switzerland and pick up some duty-free shopping in Samnaun.

-Expert skiers have a number of steep black slopes to test out, however, the big draw is the off piste.
+Expert skiers have a number of steep black slopes to test out, however, the big draw is the off-piste.
 With a lot of beginners and intermediates drawn to Ischgl by the après, much of the easily accessible off-piste remains untouched for much longer than neighbouring St Anton.
 Hire a guide to find the best routes and you won't be disappointed.

 The slightly older crowd sure know how to party and it all kicks off on the mountains at around 3.30pm with fantastic energy until dinner time and then carries on until the early hours.
 The techno-oompah makes way to nightclubs and go-go dancers at times.
 It's an eclectic and lively mix that's almost overwhelming at first.

 But you can always find a quiet spot if it all gets a little too much.
 Fantastic restaurants such as the Michelin-starred Paznaunerstube are available if you want to treat yourself at the end of a busy day of skiing.